decoder247/MLNotes/Notes-HOML.md

     * On-the-fly learning
     * Suitable for applications w/ limited resources (phones, rovers)
     * Saves space by discarding trained data (unless want to roll back to previous state)
-    * Suitable for training huge datasets beyond capacity of core's memory, i.e. *out-of-core learning*, usually done OFFLINE!
+    * Suitable for training huge datasets beyond capacity of core's memory, i.e. *out-of-core learning*, typically done in mini-batches and done OFFLINE!

 * Disadvantages:
     * Need to consider *learning rate*, i.e. how adaptable the system is to new data.